Young Lover, New Lover: Content

 “Young Lover, New Lover” short story collection came after three years of work — Aladdin had not published anything since his novel The Idol in 2009.
 The development in his style and the influence of literary classics are highly evident in the newly released collection.
 Among the influences apparent in the collection is that of Sufi literature.
-In the short story “Malh al-Ard” (Salt of the Earth), Aladdin tells a story of a man who experiences a revelation and tries to reach a higher spiritual state.
-The very language he uses is inspired by Sufism.
-Throughout the collection, readers find poetic phrases.
-He repeats certain phrases to create a rhythm, and reflect how his protagonists are somehow lost, going around in circles.
+In the short story “Malh al-Ard” (Salt of the Earth), Aladdin tells the story of a man who experiences a revelation and tries to reach a higher spiritual state.
+The language he uses is inspired by Sufism.

 The protagonist of “Bayt Gameel Saeed” (A Beautiful Happy Home) is a woman who collects antiques to furnish her flat when she gets married.
 As she turns 30, she accepts to marry a younger man, but their new home is too small for her antique collection.
-She knew the marriage would not last, but could not stop buying antiques although her only son hates them.
-Her very special collection becomes a hindrance to whatever she wants to do.
+She knew the marriage would not last, but she could not stop buying antiques, although her only son hated them.
+Her exceptional collection becomes a hindrance to whatever she wants to do.

-“Michael” is perhaps the only story in the collection that reflects some of the provocation of Aladdin’s earlier works.
+“Michael” is perhaps the only story in the collection that reflects some of the provocations of Aladdin’s earlier works.
 It tells the story of an angel who feels neglected by God.

-Overall the collection is an interesting read, although some short stories come off like snippets, snapshots of particular incidents.
-Still, they somehow link back to the main stories in “The Small and the Current,” tying it closely back together.